-EA Sports have given Sancho a 77 for passing in ahead of the launch of FIFA 20 - something the player joked about on social media.
-Southgate, and many more a Bundesliga observer, might well expect that number to be in the 90s given the BVB man's devastating efficiency.
+EA Sports have given Sancho a 77 rating for passing in the upcoming FIFA 20 game - something the player joked about on social media.
+Southgate and many more Bundesliga observers might well expect that number to be in the 90s given the BVB man's devastating efficiency.

-After Sancho had scored his first Bundesliga goal and provided two assists just 27 days past his 18th birthday in the 4-0 defeat of Bayer Leverkusen on Matchday 31 of the 2017/18 season, then Dortmund coach Peter Stöger predictied that "If he has clarity in his work, he'll be successful here."
+After Sancho had scored his first Bundesliga goal and provided two assists just 27 days past his 18th birthday in the 4-0 defeat of Bayer Leverkusen on Matchday 31 of the 2017/18 season, then Dortmund coach Peter Stöger predicted that "if he has clarity in his work, he'll be successful here."

 If Stöger had clarity of vision in making that claim, then Sancho's 20/20 vision in making the final pass or putting the finishing touch to team moves has already made him a massive success in Germany.